silvesterjk/learnML/obsidian_notes/Self Attention & Transformers.md

 RWKV is parallelizable because the time-decay of each channel is data-independent and trainable.
 Instead of adjusting time-decay within channels as in traditional RNNs, RWKV moves information between channels with different decay rates.
 [GitHub](https://github.com/BlinkDL/RWKV-LM)

+## Teacher Forcing for Parallel Training

+A technique called "Teacher Forcing" allows decoder components to be parallelized during training by using ground truth outputs instead of the model's previous outputs.
+This makes the RNN-style components trainable in parallel while maintaining sequential generation during inference.